 The chances of you having a space that follows the Golden Ratio are quite slim, so acoustic treatments are an important addition to any home theater.
 This is particularly true in large home theater rooms, as the sound has further to travel and so has more chance of reflecting.

-If you’re looking for good quality audio in your home theater, reflection is the last thing you need.
+Reflection is the last thing you need if you’re looking for good-quality audio in your home theater.
 Sound waves crossing over each other causes them to sound muddy, which is the last thing you want when you’ve spent all that money on a decent system.